fossas/fossa-cli/docs/references/subcommands/report.md

 To use this compatibility script:

 1. Download and extract `compat-attribution` for your platform to the same place as the `fossa` binary.
-2. Run `fossa report attribution --json`, piping its output to `compat-attribution`.
+2. Run `fossa report attribution --format json`, piping its output to `compat-attribution`.
-   For example, `fossa report attribution --json | compat-attribution`
+   For example, `fossa report attribution --format json | compat-attribution`
 3. Parse the resulting output as you would have from FOSSAv1.

 ## Common FOSSA Project Flags